Opus Clip vs Scribe: Which is Better in 2026?

 Choose Opus Clip if you need:

-- ✓ Marketing teams creating short-form video content at scale
+- ✓ Marketing teams creating social clips from long videos

 Choose Scribe if you need: